$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Proofs of the main results

 By the above claim, the condition (ii) in Definition \ref{asymptotically-cylindrical} is satisfied.
 Thus by \cite[Lemma 6.5]{DZ-SCM}, $(M,g)$ is asymptotically cylindrical.
 It follows that $(M,g)$ is isometric to the Bryant Ricci soliton up to scaling by \cite{Bre-high}.
+Hence, we have shown the first part of corollary.

-In addition of ${\rm Ric}(g)>0$, we see that all level set $\Sigma_r=\{f(x)=r\}$ is diffeomorphic to $S^3$ and so as $N$.
-Then by Theorem \ref{main-theorem} together with the existence of $3d$ compact split limit flow, all $3d$ split limit flow $(N', h'(t))$ must be a family of shrinking spheres.
-Thus $(M,g)$ is also isometric to the Bryant Ricci soliton up to scaling.
-The proof of corollary is complete.
+By the above argument, we see that all $3d$ split limit flow $(N', h'(t))$ must be a family of shrinking round spheres, and so $(M,g)$ is isometric to the Bryant Ricci soliton up to scaling, if ${\rm Ric}(g)>0$ on $M$.
+Thus the corollary holds.
+On the other hand, if ${\rm Ric}(g)$ is not strictly positive on $M$, by the splitting result (cf. \cite{GLX}), the universal covering of $(M, g)$ must split off a line.
+Since $(M, g)$ is $\kappa$-noncollapsed, by the classification result of Brendle for $3d$ $\kappa$-noncollapsed steady Ricci soliton \cite{Bre-3d}, $(M, g)$ should be a flat metric on $\mathbb R^4$ or $M=\tilde N\times \mathbb R$, where $\tilde N$ is the $3d$ Bryant Ricci soliton up to scaling.
+However, in these two cases, all $3d$ split limit flow $(N', h'(t))$ by Proposition \ref{Dimension-reduction} will also split out a line.
+This is impossible, since there is a compact split limit flow $(N, h(t))$ by the assumption!
+Hence, ${\rm Ric}(g)>0$ on $M$ and the proof is complete.

 \end{proof}